WHO AM I?

 THE IMPORTANCE OF JOURNALISM

 Journalism plays an important role in a democracy.
 I realize that’s stating the obvious but if we are to make informed choices — the hallmark of a true democracy — it’s critical we have information that’s fair, balanced and verifiable.

 Put another way, the uncensored flow of information is the very heart of a free country.

 Our job as reporters is to make sense of what’s happening in the world.
-Life being what it is, of course, that’s easier said than done.
+Life being what it is, that’s easier said than done.

-Joseph Jankowski sums it up pretty nicely, in reference to a survey that shows a mere six percent of U.S. citizens trust mainstream media, “Most Americans,” he says, “are aware of the staggering dishonesty and reality-twisting, that the mainstream news media engages in on a daily basis.”
+In referencing a survey that showed a mere six percent of U.S. citizens trust the mainstream media, Joseph Jankowski sums it up pretty nicely.
+“Most Americans,” he says, “are aware of the staggering dishonesty and reality-twisting, that the mainstream news media engages in on a daily basis.”

-Most grocery products have labels indicating what the ingredients.
+Most grocery products have labels indicating ingredients.
 But with news content, you will never see the following …

 Fact: 30% … Speculation: 40% … Influence by sales staff trying to woo a client: 20% … Censorship: 10% … etc.

 The public is at the mercy of news organizations — and news organizations can have their own agendas, just as reporters can have their own agendas.
 That’s why it’s difficult to find news that’s truly independent and trustworthy.
-Trust is like an eraser.
-It gets smaller and smaller after every mistake.
+Trust, like an eraser, gets smaller and smaller after every mistake.

 A mistrust of news organizations runs beneath their reports like a bass note.
 No one knows who and what to believe anymore.
 As an old lawyer friend put it, “Never mind the laugh channel … just watch the news.”

 Hunter Thompson once remarked, “I hate to advocate drugs, alcohol, violence, or insanity to anyone but they’ve always worked for me.”

 WATCH DOGS AND LAP DOGS

 Why do you suppose most news organizations fail to mention its staff is on a paid junket?
-There are two reasons: 1] it erodes credibility … and 2] when a reporter is on the take, it’s slightly embarrassing.
-Real journalism isn’t stenography.
+There are two reasons for this: 1] it erodes credibility … and 2] when a reporter is on the take, it’s embarrassing.